mblayman/mattlayman.com/site/2017/a-nes-for-christmas.md

 Twenty seven years later,
-I still recall the shock and joy of unwrapping the Nintendo, with its included organge zapper light gun and the Super Mario Bros./Duck Hunt combination cartridge.
+I still recall the shock and joy of unwrapping the Nintendo, with its included orange zapper light gun and the Super Mario Bros./Duck Hunt combination cartridge.
-My grandmother surprised even my parents, who were not super keen on the idea of me owning a video game system at the time.
+My grandmother surprised even my parents, who were not super keen on the idea of my owning a video game system at the time.

 The memories I have of childhood are deeply entwined with that console.

 I played Mario relentlessly.
-My little seven year old hands wrapped around that rectangular controller, mastering jump timings and racing through level after level
+My little seven-year-old hands wrapped around that rectangular controller, mastering jump timings and racing through level after level